Origin Of The Dry Martini And It’s Earlier Forms.

-So the answer is… drumroll please… both! depending on who you read.
+So the answer is… drumroll, please… both!
+Depending on who you read.
 The earliest Martini, what we now call the sweet martini, actually had a maraschino cherry.
-Eventually by the 1900s around the time George Kappeler writes Modern American Drinks it was common to express a lemon peel over the top and can optionally garnish with a cherry.
-That was still the sweet martini though.
-The Waldorf-Astoria recipe I am using here called for expressing a lemon peel over the top, discarding it and then garnishing it with a Spanish olive.
+Eventually, by the 1900s, around the time George Kappeler wrote Modern American Drinks, it was common to express a lemon peel over the top and can optionally garnish with a cherry.
+That was still the sweet martini, though.
+The Waldorf-Astoria recipe I am using here is for expressing a lemon peel over the top, discarding it, and then garnishing it with a Spanish olive.
 The Waldorf-Astoria recipe is the oldest use of a Spanish olive I could find.
-Then from that point on most books seem to bounce around from saying to use just use an expressed lemon peel, just an olive, both, or none.
-There isn’t any real consistency on the mater or one way that is obviously more common than the other.
-So do which ever you prefer and accept that one answer is not more right than another.
-Since I am using the Waldorf recipe I am using both.
+Then from that point on, most books seem to bounce around from saying to use just an expressed lemon peel, just an olive, both, or none.
+There isn’t any absolute consistency on the matter or one way that is more common than the other.
+So do whichever you prefer and accept that one answer is not more right than another.
+Since I am using the Waldorf recipe, I am using both.

-To start with a higher proof gin and be mixed and chilled to a colder temperature.
-Dry gin will range from 40% ABV up to 57% ABV (read my rum 151 description for the history of ABV vs ABW, and how 57% became the British Navy “Proof”).
+Start with a higher proof gin and mix and chill to a colder temperature.
+Dry gin will range from 40% ABV to 57% ABV (read my rum 151 description for the history of ABV vs. ABW and how 57% became the British Navy “Proof”).
 57% is way too high for a martini, but 50% isn’t.
-Personally I feel the sweet spot for martinis are ones made with gin between 45 – 50%.
-I will add that the lower ABV of 45% – 40% are becoming much more popular in the last decade or so as they are a bit easier to drink.
-For reference in the United States Tangueray is 47%, Beefeater is 44% (it use to be 47%, but their 44% was winning some awards and did very well with studies so they are currently trying 44%) Aviation is 42%, Botanist is 46%, Hendricks is 41%, Nolets is 47%, and bombay is 47%, and the list goes on and on but these are some popular ones.
+I feel the sweet spot for martinis are ones made with gin between 45 – 50%.
+I will add that the lower ABV of 45% – 40% are becoming much more popular in the last decade as they are a bit easier to drink.
+For reference, in the United States, Tangueray is 47%, Beefeater is 44% (it used to be 47%, but their 44% was winning some awards and did very well with studies, so they are currently trying 44%).
+Aviation is 42%, Botanist is 46%, Hendricks is 41%, Nolet’s is 47%, and Bombay is 47%, and the list goes on and on, but these are some popular ones.
 What I mean by higher proof gins can be chilled and thus diluted more is as you stir, or shake, the drink with ice, more water will melt as the temperature of the drink decreases.
 This is a good thing.
-Alcohol extracts oils and flavors from herbs and watering it down lets our tongues to taste better without being overwhelmed by alcohol. you want to dilute the drink some but there is a point where you can add too much water and it become lame and flat watery gin.
-If you are already starting out at 40% or 42% ABV there is only so much diluting, and subsequently chilling, you can do before the ABV drops low enough that it taste watery.
-But if you are starting out at 47% or 50% you can stir the drink longer, cooling it more and diluting it more, before you cross that watery threshold.
+Alcohol extracts oils and flavors from herbs, and watering it down lets our tongues taste better without being overwhelmed by alcohol.
+You want to dilute the drink some, but there is a point where you can add too much water, and it becomes lame and flat watery gin.
+If you are already starting at 40% or 42% ABV, there is only so much diluting and subsequently chilling you can do before the ABV drops low enough to taste watery.
+But if you are starting at 47% or 50%, you can stir the drink longer, cooling it more and diluting it more before you cross that watery threshold.

-To rap up this long winded rant.
-Perhaps you really like the flavor of Hendricks and want to make a martini with it.
-You would probably want to stir it a little less and leave it a little warmer than you would Botanist or Tangueray.
-A fun way to experiment with this and taste my point is if you have two different ABV gins is mix a few small samples with different amounts of water and taste them.
-The Higher ABVs taste better with a bit more water than the lower ones.
-I’ll be honest with you I actually find the dry martini to be a difficult drink to make right.
+To wrap up this long-winded rant.
+Perhaps you like the flavor of Hendricks and want to make a martini with it.
+You would probably want to stir it a little less and leave it warmer than you would Botanist or Tangueray.
+A fun way to experiment with this and taste my point is if you have two different ABV gins, mix a few small samples with varying amounts of water and taste them.
+The Higher ABVs taste better with more water than the lower ones.
+I’ll be honest with you I find the dry martini a difficult drink to make right.
 Not because it is complicated but because it is so subtle and unforgiving.